ucl-exoplanets/wayne/README.md

 ## Installation

-You need install this repo and download the data needed to your system.
+Wayne is a standalone program that should be ran in its own environement.
+It has not been tested with different package versions.
+I recomend reading up on either [virtualenvs](http://python-guide-pt-br.readthedocs.io/en/latest/dev/virtualenvs/) or [conda environments](https://conda.io/docs/using/envs.html).

 First clone this repo

     git clone https://github.com/ucl-exoplanets/wayne.git

-Then move to the new directory and install it
+Then move to the new directory, activate your virtual environment and install it

     cd wayne
     python setup.py install